eviltester/startUsingSeleniumWebDriver/README.md

 The source code has only really been uploaded in case people encounter problems following the instructions or make a very simple mistake that they cannot figure out.

+Please read the comments below, and the source code comments if you are having trouble starting work with Firefox.
+Especially if you are using Firefox v 47.

+## Update 22nd June 2016

+Added information about using portable firefox driver and more comments.

 ## Update 25th April 2016

 Firefox 46 changes the way that WebDriver has to interact with it.
 So the built in `FirefoxDriver` will not work.
 You need to install Firefox 45 from [Firefox Extended Support Release](https://www.mozilla.org/en-US/firefox/organizations/all/) to continue using `FirefoxDriver`.